Python Class Decorator: How to Make a Class Instance Behave Like a Callable

 Note

 For function-based decorators, you use @functools.wraps(func) on the inner wrapper.
 For class-based decorators, you call functools.update_wrapper(self, func) in __init__ because the class instance itself is the wrapper.
-They do the same thing — the syntax differs because wraps is a decorator and update_wrapper is a regular function call.
+They do the same thing — wraps is a partial application of update_wrapper, so the two are mechanically identical.
+The attributes copied by default (defined in functools.WRAPPER_ASSIGNMENTS) are __module__, __name__, __qualname__, __annotations__, and __doc__.
+As of Python 3.12, __type_params__ was added to that list (per the official docs).
+Additionally, the wrapper's __dict__ is updated (merged, not replaced) with the original's, and a __wrapped__ attribute is set pointing back to the original function.

 Stateful Decorators: Tracking Data Across Calls